 Packages

 Tanuja and Anindya seemed flexible when it came to pricing.
-They have all sorts of packages for big parties, small groups, families and couples, yoga retreat, office off-sites and workations.
+They have all sorts of packages for big parties, small groups, families and couples, yoga retreats, office off-sites, and workstations.
 So, it would make sense to discuss your requirement with them and they could work out a special deal.

 Read till the end to save yourself 15% while booking at Nayalap